What Is Keto Diet?

 There are different types of the keto diet.
 So yes, you can select a keto diet plan that will accommodate your dietary restrictions and lifestyle preferences.

 Is Keto diet nutritious?

-While keto diet restricts the intake of starchy carbs and sugars, it encourages the intake of other quality foods.
+While the keto diet restricts the intake of starchy carbs and sugars, it encourages other quality foods.
 Foods like leafy vegetables, cheeses, lean meat, poultry, seeds, and nuts are packed with vital vitamins and minerals.

 How much weight can you lose in a month of Keto?